Kattenelvis/Obsidian-Vault-master/Book Idea (AI Safety textbook)/OUTLINE.md

 Potential title: Computation, AI and Transhumanist philosophy from first principles

+Potential title: Computation, AI and Alignment from first principles

 Random thought: The microwave represents everything good about humanity

 Outline ideas (ordering/prerequisites of chapters)